official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 by the Senate.
 It was signed into law by President Clinton on 31 October 1998 as the Iraq Liberation Act, and regime change in Iraq became the official policy of the US.

-237 UN Security Council, 4 November 1998, ‘Letter dated 2 November 1998 from the Executive Chairman
+[^237]: UN Security Council, 4 November 1998, ‘Letter dated 2 November 1998 from the Executive Chairman
-of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1998/1032).
-238 Letter Project for the New American Century to Clinton, 26 January 1998.
+[^238]: Letter Project for the New American Century to Clinton, 26 January 1998.
-239 Feith DJ.
+[^239]: Feith DJ.
 War and Decision: Inside the Pentagon at the Dawn of the War on Terrorism.
-Harper Collins, 2008.
+Harper

 134

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 ### Resolution 1205 (1998)
-589. The Security Council unanimously adopted resolution 1205 (1998), condemning Iraq’s decision to cease co-operation with UNSCOM, on 5 November.240
+589. The Security Council unanimously adopted resolution 1205 (1998), condemning Iraq’s decision to cease co-operation with UNSCOM, on 5 November.[^240]

 590. The resolution: